tomfrankkirk/tomfrankkirk.github.io/TK_cv.md

 ## Employment

-* March - June 2020: System integration lead, OxVent, Oxford
+* March - June 2020: Lead system integration engineer, OxVent, Oxford
-    * Lead systems engineer for Oxford University's emergency Covid-19 ventilator, of which the UK Government ordered 6,000 units.
+    * Key team member in developing Oxford University's emergency Covid-19 ventilator, of which the UK Government ordered 6,000 units.
-    * Partnered with Smith + Nephew UK for manufacturing, worked closely with operations time to optimise manufacturing process down to 45 seconds per unit.
+    * Partnered with Smith + Nephew UK for manufacturing, worked closely with their operations team to optimise manufacturing process down to 45 seconds per unit.
-    * Also responsible for all data analysis for design verification testing and authored all technical documents submitted to UK's healthcare regulator (MHRA).
+    * Also responsible for design verification test data analysis and authored all technical documents submitted to UK's healthcare regulator (MHRA).

 * 2017 - 2019: Bar manager, Magdalen MCR bar, Oxford
     * Responsible for staffing and stock levels of student bar, annual revenue ~£20k.